 That’s great!
 We’re always really grateful for any support we receive right now.
-Click here to learn more about how you can help now.
+Visit our Get Involved page to learn more about how you can help now.

 If you have any further questions or would like to discuss anything in more detail, please contact our fundraising team.